-RBKC Pensions will ask you for details of any pensions already in payment when you take your pension.
+RBKC Pensions will ask you for details of any tax-free lump sums you have already received when you take your pension.

 Recycling

 If you use your tax-free lump sum to increase significantly the contributions you pay to a pension scheme, this is known as 'recycling'.
 This is a complex area and HMRC will only consider that recycling has occurred if all the relevant conditions are met.
 If HMRC considers that recycling has occurred, then you will have to pay extra tax.